JamesCKorte/mrbias/documentation/basic_analysis_relaxometry.md

 </figure>
 <br><br>

-In each analysis sub-directory we expect two comma separated value (.csv) files to be present (Figure 9).
+In each model fit directory we expect two comma separated value (.csv) files to be present (Figure 9).
 The "model_fit_summary.csv" provides summary metrics for each ROI such as the estimated T<sub>1</sub> relaxation time and the reference values.
 The "voxel_data.csv" file contains the measurement data for each voxel in an ROI, for example the variable flip angle curve for every voxel.
-The voxel data file is the processed data from the DICOM files,and has all pre-processing steps applied (i.e. normalisation, clipping detection, averaging).
+The voxel data in this file is the processed DICOM data, which means it has had all configured pre-processing steps applied (i.e. normalisation, clipping detection, averaging).
 <figure>
   <img src="./assets/relaxometry_testsetA_VFA_directory.PNG" alt="TODO">
-  <figcaption><b>Figure 9:</b>  <i>TODO.</i></figcaption>
+  <figcaption><b>Figure 9:</b>  <i>The expected files in each model fit directory include a summary of the estimated parameters (model_fit_summary.csv) and the measured data to which the model was fit (voxel_data.csv).</i></figcaption>
 </figure>
 <br><br>

 We recommend that you review the PDF reports generated on your computer, and check that the output for mrbias_testset_B (in the output folder PMCC_SIEMENS-Skyra-3p0T-46069_20200706-201432) is comparable to the figures in this tutorial.

-## Running the software on your own datasets
+## Running the software on your own data
-To run MR-BIAS on your own dataset we suggest making a copy of the example script (below), and then modify a few key lines to point the software at your data.
+To run MR-BIAS on your own dataset we suggest making a copy of the "relaxometry_example_1.py" script (below) and naming it "my_relaxometry_analysis_script.py".
+You will then need to modify a few key lines to point the software at your data, set the correct image sorting settings, and define your experimental conditions.
 ```python
 # import required mrbias modules
 from mrbias import MRBIAS